 It is sometimes legal to build ponds on your property in Minnesota.
 The law allows stormwater ponds, but there are very strict rules about construction and design.

 Excavation is highly regulated on wetlands, so many ponds would be illegal (see rules here).
-However, excavation on wetlands is allowed if “the functional value of the altered wetland is higher than the pre-existing condition.”
+However, wetland excavation is allowed if “the functional value of the altered wetland is higher than the pre-existing condition.”

 Well Water